-The John F. Kennedy School offers its students the opportunity to participate in Religion and World Views classes in the form of electives.
+The John F. Kennedy School offers its students the opportunity to participate in Religion and Humanistic Life Skills classes in the form of electives.
 They give students the opportunity to reflect on their culture, values and form of living together as well as to pose questions about their relationship to the world and the meaning of life.
 Self-recognition and enjoyment of learning are leading goals in this process.

 Jewish Education (in both languages)

-Religious Education and World Views (Lebenskunde) gets financial support from the Berlin Senate and is the responsibility of the corresponding Church or the German Humanist Society (HVD).
+Religious Education and Humanistic Life Skills (Lebenskunde) gets financial support from the Berlin Senate and is the responsibility of the corresponding church or the German Humanist Society (HVD).
 Lessons are based on the teaching syllabus approved by the Senate for Education.
 The Jewish community is currently revising their syllabus.

 All colleagues collaborate on projects such as the Generationsbrücke.